FDSN/StationXML/docs/level-channel.rst

    .. container:: description

-      If the Equipment is entered at the Station level, it is not necessary to do it for each Channel, unless you have differences in equipment.
+      Any equipment that does not have type-specific fields.
+Equipment such as sensor, data logger and preamplifier that has type-specific fields should be documented in those structures.
+If the same Equipment is entered at the Station level, it is not necessary to include it for each Channel.
 If using a preamplifier, sensor, or datalogger, use their appropriate fields instead.
 A type for equipment related to data acquisition or processing.